AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-56090-graphql-request-responds-all-stores-data-and-not-requested-store-data.md

 ## Issue

-GraphQL request responds all stores data and not requested store data
+GraphQL response contains all stores data instead of the store specific data.

 <u>Steps to reproduce</u>: